rtstech/PSSearch-Uninstall/README.md

 This script will search for an application and will prompt user to proceed with the uninstallation.

-When the script is ran, user is asked to enter Applicaiton name to search and ccomputer csv file.
-If the application is found script will list the application and will ask user to go ahead with uninstall.
+The script will ask the user to enter the Application name and CSV file which holds the list of computers.
+If the application is found, the script will list the application details.

+Then the user will be provided with a choice of Yes or No, if Yes is selected application will be uninstalled on whereas No will stop the process.

-This script assums PS remoting is enabled on the remote computers.
+This script assumes PS remoting is enabled on the remote computers.